duluk/ask-ai/README.md

 * If no query is provided, ask-ai will prompt for one:
 ```
 $ bin/ask-ai
-> What is the best chess opening for a checkers player?
+chatgpt> What is the best chess opening for a checkers player?
 ```

 * You can provide a model with `--model <model>`: